- Private GROUP TOUR (COSTS) is one hour long for this Mater Dolrosa Church (Campus and Neighborhood) walking tour. It is fully outdoors.

 stop C – old Mater Dolorosa School

 Father Tarnowski founded the first school for the parish in 1906.
-The final chapter in the school history happened in 1958 when the original school was condemned.
+The final chapter in the school history happened in 1958 when the original school was condemned and then in 1959 removed.
 The old Perpetual Help Church was taken down and up went the newest Mater Dolorosa School which is still functional.
 The Mater Dolorosa School faced onto Prospect Street at first but since the urban renewal days of the late 1960s it has faced into Pulaski Park.
 That is Prospect Street was removed.

 stop D-E-F – Mater Dolorosa Annex and another Convent